Filing an Appeal in a Civil Case FAQs

 Filing by facsimile transmission (fax) is not permitted.
 Minn.
 R. Civ.
 App.
 P. 125.01.
 If you file documents by mail, the filing will be considered timely if the papers were mailed with sufficient postage to the correct address and were deposited in the mail by the deadline, even though they are not received by the clerk's office for another day or two.

-Especially if you mail the notice of appeal on the last day of the appeal period, you must be sure to use the correct address and postage.
-You must file the original, signed notice of appeal and statement of the case (not copies) with the Clerk of the Appellate Courts.
+Be sure to use the correct address and postage, especially if you mail the Notice of Appeal on the last day of the appeal period.
+You must file the original, signed Notice of Appeal and Statement of the Case (not copies) with the Clerk of the Appellate Courts.

 You must file all documents relating to your appeal with the Clerk of the Appellate Courts.
 You cannot file papers by sending them directly to the judges of the court.
 You must serve a copy of every document that you file with the Clerk of the Appellate courts on all the other parties to the appeal.
 Likewise, if another party files a document, they must serve a copy of it on you.